ParallelMaths/parallel/pages/7-01-parallelogram.md

 Why did this experiment go so badly wrong?
 The ball followed the laws of physics, and it swung forward, and then it swung all the way back, but very slightly short of where it started.
-The problem was that the student, after releasing the ball, moving forward a tiny amount.
-That tiny movement was bigger was enough to result in a painful lesson.
+The problem was that the student, after releasing the ball, moved forward a tiny amount.
+That tiny movement was enough to result in a painful lesson.